 From The Real Sabbath Devotional Series

-Today I’m sharing devotion number five in the Real Sabbath Devotional Series: Personal Convictions – Part 2.
-In this devotion, I share about the importance of not letting ourselves be judged by matters of personal conviction regarding the Sabbath.
+Today I’m sharing devotion number six in the Real Sabbath Devotional Series: Personal Convictions – Part 3.

 Questions for reflection

 Did this devotion bless you?
-Pin it or share it with others. 🙂
+Pin it for later or share with a friend.